RXCORE/GET-N-CLEAN-DATA/CodeBook.md

 ### 2.)
 Processing the Files

-In order to see through the Garbles data,  I have used R to read the data into a data table, after which is written back to a physical file.
+In order to see through the Garbles data,  I have used R to read the data into a data table, after which is written back to a physical file. ## note to self: put link to r_analysis.r  for loading instructions to R

 These are the files needing to be passed.